patrik64/adventofcode/2021/18/README.md

 [[[[1,3],[5,3]],[[1,3],[8,7]]],[[[4,9],[6,9]],[[8,2],[7,3]]]]
 ```

-This snailfish homework is about addition.
+This snailfish homework is about **addition**.
 To add two snailfish numbers,
 form a pair from the left and right parameters of the addition operator.
 For example, ``[1,2] + [[3,4],5]`` becomes ``[[1,2],[[3,4],5]]``.

-There's only one problem: snailfish numbers must always be reduced,
+There's only one problem: **snailfish numbers must always be reduced**,
 and the process of adding two snailfish numbers can result in snailfish numbers that need to be reduced.

-To reduce a snailfish number, you must repeatedly do the first action in this list that applies to the snailfish number:
+To **reduce a snailfish numbe**r, you must repeatedly do the first action in this list that applies to the snailfish number:

-- If any pair is nested inside four pairs, the leftmost such pair explodes.
+- If any pair is **nested inside four pairs**, the leftmost such pair explodes.
 - If any regular number is 10 or greater, the leftmost such regular number splits.

 Once no action in the above list applies, the snailfish number is reduced.